-Latch-On is uniquely positioned to deliver literacy outcomes for people with intellectual disabilities, as its framework has the following philosophical underpinnings:
+Latch-On is uniquely positioned to deliver literacy outcomes for people with intellectual disabilities, as its framework is underpinned by the philosophy that:

 Everyone is a learner with ideas worth communicating, and